Everyone is talking about mild, moderate and severe case, and critical cases. What does this mean?

 What is Asymptomatic Covid-19?

 It is possible that a large proportion of the population will have Covid-19 yet have no symptoms at all, but we don’t know that yet.
 It seems likely that this will occur more often in the healthiest and the younger age groups, including most children.
 The government are hoping to roll out immune testing in order to discover how many people have had Covid unknowingly, without symptoms.
 Early research on small numbers suggests it could be 40-50% of cases.
-It could even more – figures of 80% have been mentioned.
+It could be even more – figures of 80% have been mentioned.
 We don’t know.

 Being asymptomatic means that you have no symptoms.
 (There are reports of loss of sense of smell in asymptomatic people.
 Technically even that is a symptom).